 Europe is one of the most diverse continents in the world – and one of the most compact.
 Within hours you can travel from France to Spain, Italy to Denmark, Turkey to Germany.
 Europe is also home to some of the most beautiful places to study, like Paris, Rome, Copenhagen and Barcelona.
 In Germany there are at present some 312 state and state-recognised higher education institutions divided into three types.
 There are two semesters each academic year.
+In this Blog, we will be guiding you in applying for Student Visa for Germany.
 The standard study period in which a degree programme can be completed is at least eight to ten semesters at universities and at Fachhochschulen six semesters, or eight semesters for degree programmes with integrated practical semesters.
 The oldest university in Germany was founded in Heidelberg in 1386.
 There are more than 300 institutions of higher education located all over Germany including: 82 Universities; 132 Fachhochschulen (offering shorter and more practically-orientated courses) and 46 colleges of music and fine arts.

-If you wish to take up studies in Germany, you will need to apply for a student visa for entry (residence permit in the form of a visa).
+If you wish in Applying for Student Visa for Germany, you will need to apply for a student visa for entry (residence permit in the form of a visa).
 A visa is absolutely necessary under the immigration laws there.

 - Submit your application with all accompanying documents at least eight weeks before your planned trip to Germany;